How Cold is Too Cold?

 Yes, yes I did!
 I confess to the world that, back in 2012, I started a thread on thesamba.com: throwing out the idea of a dune buggy gathering in the Nags Head/Kitty Hawk area of the Outer Banks NC, with thoughts of piggybacking off of existing events scheduled during the 2013 St. Patrick’s Day weekend.

 Why in the heck would I "bail" on my own event; am I crazy?
 Am I afraid of “the cold”?
-Here is a summary; you be the judge.
+Here's a summary; you be the judge.

-Back in the fall of 2008 (3 years before the first "Manx on the Banx"), I proposed the idea of a dune buggy gathering on the OBX, to be associated with currently-scheduled events during the 2009 St. Patrick’s Day weekend.
+Back in the fall of 2008 (3 years before the first "Manx on the Banx"), I proposed the idea of a dune buggy gathering on the OBX during early spring, to be associated with currently-scheduled events during the 2009 St. Patrick’s Day weekend.
 As you can see in the linked forum post just below, the overall interest was not exactly overwhelming:

 Nags Head OBX Dune Buggy Cruise-In March 14, 2009

-Despite the lack of responses/interest at the time, I drove to the OBX to check out the First Flight Cruisers Car Show (approx. 3.5 hours from my home); an event associated with the 2012 St. Patrick’s Day weekend festivities.
+Despite the lack of responses/interest in those days, I drove to the OBX to check out the First Flight Cruisers Car Show (approx. 3.5 hours from my home); an event associated with the 2012 St. Patrick’s Day weekend festivities.
 I met Vince Simansky for the first time.
 Photos of that weekend are gladly available upon request, as long as you don’t mind if I publicly post your request (56 images in total; you can check out Vince's Meyers Manx Hardtop knock-off/copy.
 Shhhhhhhhh..... ).

 Later on that year, during the fall of 2012, I (once again) threw out the idea of a dune buggy gathering on the OBX, to be coordinated with the 2013 St. Patrick’s Day weekend.
-Even though Vince Simansky lived/lives right there in the area (he considers himself to be a "local"), he chose not to assist with the 2013 event (there were no complaints from me, that's for sure).
+Even though Vince Simansky lived/lives right there in the area (he considers himself to be a "local"), he chose not to be listed with the 2013 event (there were no complaints from me, that's for sure).
 Despite my best efforts at the time, only one person (Paul Mabin / PONGOK910) even came close to making the commitment on trekking from his home to the OBX for that weekend.
-Once again, this idea was not well-received by the masses.
-Note: I eventually gave up the "buggiesatthebeach" domain name, now owned by (I think) Michael Shores:
+Once again and as you can see (read), this idea was not well-received by the masses:

 Buggies at the Beach - OBX (CHANGE OF PLANS)

 As you can read in the thread linked just above, and about a week out from the event, I made a command decision to “bail”.
-The weather forecast was not that good (yes, the weather that weekend was actually much better than forecasted!), only one person had even come close to making a public commitment, and (between you and me) the idea of hanging out with the 2 participating “locals” in question was about as attractive and exciting as watching gelcoat cure (I used to spray boat hull molds for North American Fiberglass, Greenville NC).
-As evidence by photos posted by Scott Jackle; Vince Simansky did show up, but he may have left his dune buggy at home (you can draw your own conclusions as to why).
+The weather forecast was not that good (yes Scott Jackle, the weather that weekend was actually much better than forecasted), only one person had even come close to making a public commitment to trek to the OBX, and (between you and me) the idea of hanging out with the 2 participating “locals” in question was about as attractive and exciting as watching gelcoat cure (I used to spray boat hull molds for North American Fiberglass, Greenville NC; so I'm familiar with the process).
+As evidenced by photos posted by Scott Jackle; it appears that Vince Simansky did show up, but he may have left his dune buggy at home (you can draw your own conclusions as to why).
 If anyone on earth deserves even the remotest of apologies from me, it would be one single person; Paul Mabin (sorry Paul, I do apologize, seriously).

 2013 Buggies at the Beach - OBX